-The engine controls section of this course covers diagnosis of check engine light issues, ignition, fuel and emission systems.
-The Heating Ventilation and Air Conditioning (HVAC) section includes diagnosis and repair of heater and air conditioner problems with an emphasis on component replacement using proper procedures.
+The engine controls section of this course covers the diagnosis of issues found in the ignition, fuel, emissions, and check engine light systems.
+Students work with the OBDII platform along with a variety of diagnostic tools including, the latest General Motors specific scan tools, aftermarket scan tools, lab scopes, and amp probes.
+Students will learn to diagnose engine concerns using inputs, outputs, and scan tool data lists.
+The Heating, Ventilation, and Air Conditioning (HVAC) section includes the diagnosis and repair of HVAC problems with an emphasis on component replacement using proper procedures.
 Ten credit hours.